emsesp/docs/docs/Troubleshooting.md

 This is caused by the browser caching the old files.
 To fix this, clear the browser cache and reload the page.
 CTRL-R or CMD-R or F5 on most browsers.

+### EMS-ESP fails to connect to a hidden WiFi network

+There is known issue with some WiFi routers (e.g. Unifi) that hidden networks are not supported with the ESP32.
+Try to connect to the network using the BSSID name (sometimes the MAC address of the Access Point).

 ## Stability

 ### EMS-ESP can not connect to the WiFi